Pero0123/SoC_Project_Blog/index.md

 categories: demo
 ---

 Welcome to my System on Chip (SoC) Project.
 The goal of this project is to create an image using the FPGA BASYs board and Vivado.
+This is the final result of my Project

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**